Possible Bearish Inside Day Candle Pattern Detected for Robert Half Intl (NYSE:RHI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Robert Half Intl (NYSE:RHI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Robert Half Intl (NYSE:RHI) based on the price action in the company's shares.
-Today's price range of $46.35 and $46.97 is within yesterday's high and low of the day.
+Yesterday's price range of $46.24 and $46.98 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Robert Half Intl may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Robert Half International, Inc. provides temporary and permanent staffing services.
 The Company supplies temporary, full-time, and senior-level project professionals for accounting, finance, office, administrative support, information technology, legal support, marketing, advertising, and public relations sectors.